Addressing Polarization and Unfairness in Performative Prediction: Conclusions limitations

-Our work reveals the unfairness issues of the PS solutions of PP. We then propose novel fairness-aware algorithms to find Fair-PS solutions with the convergence holds under mild assumptions, which will facilitate trustworthy machine learning since PP has broad applications on human-related decisions ranging from college admission and loan approval to hiring practice.
-Meaningful future directions include relaxing the conditions for the convergence of fairness mechanisms or expanding the mechanisms to deep learning settings.
+Our work reveals unfairness issues of the PS solutions of PP. We propose novel fairness-aware algorithms to find Fair-PS solutions with the convergence holds under mild assumptions to facilitate trustworthy machine learning.
+However, the theory of this work does not cover non-convex settings and it still remains an open question for the future research.